1.3a: Grids.

 [ 34.1886117 , 34.1886117 , -12.91440178]]))

-Resolution and radius create a geometric spaced kernel (blue dots) which will be use to create a grid around each of the center points (red dots):
+Resolution and radius create a geometrically spaced kernel (blue dots) which will be used to create a grid around each of the center points (red dots):

 fig = plt.figure()